Jacob Eason

-Jacob Henry Eason (born November 17, 1997) is an American professional football quarterback who is currently a free agent.
+Jacob Henry Eason (born November 17, 1997) is an American former professional football quarterback.
 He played college football for the Washington Huskies and Georgia Bulldogs and was selected by the Indianapolis Colts in the fourth round of the 2020 NFL draft.

 Eason attended Lake Stevens High School in Lake Stevens, Washington, and was rated by Rivals as a five-star recruit.
 He was ranked as the best pro-style quarterback and best player overall in the 2016 class.
 Eason committed to the University of Georgia to play college football on July 19, 2014.
 He transferred to the University of Washington in 2018, though he had to sit out the 2018 season because of NCAA transfer eligibility rules.
-After starting in 2019, Eason decided to forgo his senior season at the University of Washington and enter the NFL draft.
+After starting in 2019, Eason decided to forgo his senior season at Washington and enter the NFL draft.

 Early life

 Eason was born to Tony and Christine Eason and was raised in Lake Stevens, Washington.
 His father, Tony Eason, played college football at the University of Notre Dame, but he should not be confused with quarterback Tony Eason who played college football at the University of Illinois and later for the New England Patriots in the 1980s.

 As a freshman at Lake Stevens High School, Jacob played in four games and completed 21 of 50 pass attempts (42%) for 458 yards, four touchdowns, and one interception.
 The following year, he played in ten games and threw 350 passes, completing 209 (59.7%) of them for 2,941 passing yards, 23 touchdowns, and eight interceptions.
 In 2014, he played in all 11 games for Lake Stevens and led them to a 9–2 record.
 He finished his junior year completing 197 of 287 passes (68.6%) for 2,829 yards, 32 touchdowns and only three interceptions.
 Rival's named him their Junior of the Year in 2014.
 During his last season at Lake Stevens, he played in 13 games, completed 235-of-338 (69.5%) pass attempts for 3,585 yards, 43 touchdowns and six interceptions.
 In his senior season he led them to a 12–1 record and took them all the way to the state semifinals against Skyline but ended up losing 34–37.
 He finished his career at Lake Stevens completing 662 out of 1,025 pass attempts for 9,813 passing yards, 102 touchdown passes and 18 interceptions, while appearing in a total of 38 games.
 He was ranked as the best pro-style quarterback and best player overall in the 2016 class.

 He was rated a five-star recruit by Rivals, 247sports, and Scout.
 Rivals had Eason ranked as the top quarterback in the nation and as the 7th top prospect in the nation.
 Eason was a highly sought after recruit, receiving offers from Florida, Miami, Alabama, Colorado, Florida State, Michigan, Notre Dame, Oklahoma, Oklahoma State, among many others.
 On July 20, 2014, he committed to the University of Georgia.